 2. Prohibit the insurer from offering all other similar coverage thus limiting the marketing of new applications to the form subject to the recent increase.

 These penalties are intended as a last resort in dealing with a situation that cannot otherwise be rectified.

-Section IX.
-POLICYHOLDER NOTICE REGARDING RATE INCREASE

-Tyler McKinney’s subgroup will insert language here.